 How To Sue An Airline?

-If you’ve been mistreated by an airline, you may be wondering how to sue an airline.
-The process can be complicated, but it is possible to hold the airline responsible for its actions.
+If you cannot resolve your issues directly with the airline, now you might consider how to sue the airline.
+The process can be time-consuming, but holding the airline responsible for its actions is possible.

 Here are some tips on how to sue an airline:

 - Gather evidence of the mistreatment.
-This can include witness statements, photographic evidence, and any other documentation that can support your claim.
+This can include witness statements, photographic evidence, and other documentation supporting your claim.

 - Determine which court has jurisdiction over the case.
 Generally, this will be the state in which the airline is headquartered.